peterhinch/micropython-samples/pyboard_d/README.md

 To put the board in booloader mode, either execute pyb.bootloader(), or hold down USR during reset and letting go of USR when the LED shines white.
-- you're in bootloader mode when the red LED flashes once a second
+The red LED then flashes once a second indicating bootloader mode.
 - then upload the DFU as usual: tools/pydfu.py -u `firmware`

 ## Code emitters